partrickJhonson/beef/Module-Creation-Steps.md

 ## module options and results (module.rb)

 Now that the config file is taken care of, we start editting the `module.rb` file.
-This file includes three things - the options, `pre_send` function (ran before sending the payload), and post_execute (after BeEF receives and answer from the hooked brower)
+This file determines how BeEF handles execution of the module, including three things - the options, `pre_send` function (ran before sending the payload), and `post_execute` (ran after BeEF receives and answer from the hooked brower)

+Open the file `modules/browser/autocomplete_theft_chrome/module.rb` in your preferred text editor.

 **Basic Architecture**